 So, why should you consider buying an organic mattress?
 Organic and non-toxic mattresses usually come with a higher price point, but they are also usually a wise investment for several reasons.

 First off, organic mattresses are known for being quite durable.
 Memory foam and polyfoam mattresses are known to sag after a short amount of time.
 Most organic mattresses contain latex, a very durable material that will not sag quickly at all.

 Second, organic and non-toxic mattresses usually sleep cooler than other types of mattresses.
 Memory foam mattresses, for instance, contain chemicals that trap heat and cause sleepers to overheat during the night.
 Latex is free of these chemicals and is generally a more breathable material.

 In addition, latex and other organic materials are antimicrobial and hypoallergenic, making them a good option for allergy sufferers.

 Finally, organic mattresses are better for the environment.
 Their materials and their production have less of a negative impact on the environment than standard non-organic mattresses.

 How To Choose An Organic Mattress

-So, let’s say you have decided that an organic mattress is right for you – how can you make sure you are finding the perfect mattress for your specific situation?
+So, let’s say you have decided that a non-toxic, organic mattress is right for you – how can you make sure you are finding the perfect mattress for your specific situation?
 We’ll go over all the factors you should keep in mind.